California SB 283.

 Our scope is consulting.
 We document findings, present options, and coordinate between parties.
 We do not serve as engineer of record and we do not sign design drawings.
 That boundary protects all parties and keeps the compliance work separated from the licensure scope.

-Have a project approaching SB 283 threshold?
+Have a project approaching the SB 283 threshold?